E-Cigarettes A New York Times article reported that a survey cond... | Channels for Pearson+

 Step 1: Identify the formula for determining the required sample size for estimating a population proportion.
 The formula is: n = (Z^2 * p * (1 - p)) / E^2, where n is the required sample size, Z is the z-score corresponding to the desired confidence level, p is the estimated population proportion, and E is the margin of error.

 Step 2: Determine the values for the variables in the formula.
-Since the confidence level is 95%, the corresponding z-score (Z) is approximately 1.96.
-The margin of error (E) is given as 1.5%, which should be converted to a decimal: E = 0.015.
-Since nothing is known about the rate of e-cigarette usage, we use the most conservative estimate for p, which is 0.5 (this maximizes the product p * (1 - p)).
+From the problem, the confidence level is 95%, so the z-score (Z) is approximately 1.96.
+The estimated population proportion (p) is 3.7% or 0.037, and the margin of error (E) is 1.5 percentage points or 0.015.

 Verified video answer for a similar problem: